Kotlin/KEEP/proposals/stdlib/base64.md

 ## Future advancements

-* Adding ability to allow non-zero pad bits
+* Adding an option to allow non-zero pad bits on decoding
     * e.g., `fun Base64.allowNonZeroPadBits(): Base64` could be introduced
+* Supporting the override of the default line length for `Base64.Mime` encoder: [KT-70456](https://youtrack.jetbrains.com/issue/KT-70456)